Summary: Why wouldn’t you want to make life as struggle-free as possible?

 Consistent routines remove decision-making.

-How many of us actually have to make a decision to brush our teeth in the morning.
+How many of us have to decide to brush our teeth in the morning.
 Very few, I hope!
 And as such it presents no emotional stress or challenge.
-It’s not really a chore!
+It’s not a chore!

 By “Thought-LESS”, I mean that both children and parents fall into a structure and pattern that allows for the basic responsibilities to be addressed without a lot of struggle.
 Instead, these occur effortlessly.